rowgregory/Bamazon/README.md

-# Project Title
+# Bamazon

 Bamazon is an Amazon-like storefront where users can purchase an item which then depletes the stock inventory from the MYSQL database.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-Need Node.js
-MYSQL Workbench

-## Getting Started

-Clone repository
+ * Clone repository
-Run NPM install
+ * Run NPM install
-Run command depending which mode you woule like to be on"
+ * Run command depending which mode you woule like to be on"
    * Customer - 'node customerBamazon.js'
    * Manager - 'node managerBamazon.js'
-Run 'ctrl + c' to exit each mode
+ * Run 'ctrl + c' to exit each mode

-### What each JavaScript Does
+## JavaScript files

 1. 'bamazonCustomer.js'
   * Prints the products to the store.